wenlongx/SIKE-CS239-Project/README.md

 Kaushik Mahorker

+# Our Goal

+We are testing the performance of different serialization methods as they apply to a distributed setting.
+To run these tests we chose Kafka because it has an extensible serialization interface (SerDe).

 # Starting Kafka and Zookeeper

 Before running any example, open up 2 terminals (or tmux) and run the following commands to start the Kafka server and Zookeeper